Capital One Financial Corporation research snapshot

 Industry trend

-Electronic payments, digital banking, rewards ecosystems, and data-based underwriting remain long-term trends.
-The counterweight is that unsecured consumer credit is cyclical and highly regulated.
+Electronic payments, digital banking, rewards ecosystems, data-based underwriting, and payments-network ownership remain long-term trends.
+The counterweight is that unsecured consumer credit is cyclical and heavily regulated.

 Valuation and margin of safety

-COF is not priced like a distressed lender, but GAAP earnings are distorted by acquisition accounting.
-Margin of safety depends on normalized EPS, credit losses, capital returns, and whether Discover creates durable network economics.
+COF is not priced like a distressed lender.
+At about 9.5x forward adjusted EPS and near 1.25x book value, margin of safety depends on normalized EPS, credit losses, capital returns, and whether Discover creates durable network economics.

 Source-backed data